-The Mount Victoria and District Historical Society Museum is an amazing collection of Australiana, from the days of explorers and convicts to today.
-With agricultural implements, natural history exhibits, early photographic equipment, musical instruments and furniture, this museum tells a fascinating story of life in the Blue Mountains over the years.
+The Mount Victoria and District Historical Society Museum has an amazing collection of Australiana, going back to the days of explorers and convicts.
+With agricultural artefacts, natural history exhibits, early photographic exhibits and furniture, this museum tells a fascinating story of life in the Blue Mountains.

 From Mount Victoria, Mount Piddington Road takes you to a summit lookout with incredible views over the Kanimbla Valley.
-From here several bushwalking tracks unspool to the cliffs of Hornes Point and the Fairy Bower reserve.
-Notable sites on the slopes of Mount Piddington include Coxs Leap and Bushranger Cave.
+From here bushwalking tracks take you to Hornes Point and the Fairy Bower reserve.
+On the slopes of Mount Piddington you will find Coxs Leap and Bushranger Cave.